Inference in Spatial Experiments with Interference using the SpatialEffect Package

-Here we are concerned with spatial interference effects of the PES program and thus extend the ``spillovers" analysis as conducted in the original study.
-Specifically, we extend the analysis to regional spillover as opposed to within-village or between treatment-control units.
-The data used for this analysis includes the treatment and control village boundaries from the original \citet{Jayachandran267} study.
-The boundaries were not publicly available and thus hand digitized from available spatial data and published maps.\footnote{The original data repository can be found at: \\https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MGMDYN} Forest cover data available from \citet{Jayachandran267} was limited to village boundaries.
+To characterize spillovers in a more robust manner, we extend the analysis to include forest raster data from the entire region (not just within the treated and control villages) and apply the methods described above to estimate the AMR curve.
+The data used for our reanalysis includes the treatment and control village boundaries from the original \citet{Jayachandran267} study.
+The boundaries were not publicly available and thus hand digitized from available spatial data and published maps.\footnote{The original data repository can be found at: \\https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MGMDYN} The data is stored as a shapefile named {\tt ras\_Z}.
+The forest cover data available from \citet{Jayachandran267} was limited to village boundaries.
 Therefore we use the \citet{Hansen850} forest cover dataset for years 2012 and 2013 with greater than 25\% tree cover over the study area.
 Figure~\ref{fig:jaya-map} shows our reconstructed map of the study area, and Figure~\ref{fig:jaya-forests} zooms in to a subset of the study area to show forest cover values from \citet{Hansen850} that we used in the analysis.
-For our analysis, we use the village centroids to define the intervention nodes.
-Figure~\ref{fig:exp-map} shows the locations of these intervention nodes as well as changes in forest coverage from 2012 to 2013.
-Forest loss is indicated by values of 1 (shown as green in the figure) whereas stable forest cover or non-forest cover is indicated by values of 0 (shown as gray area).

-Based on Figure~\ref{fig:exp-map}, we set the range of distance values to be between 1,000 meters and 20,000 meters.
-The start point is above zero to exclude areas within villages.
-To save the time of constructing circle averages, we set \textit{numpts} to be 10,000.
-We specify the {\it Spatial Effect()} function as follows:

-We summarize the estimates for distance values between 1,000 and 5,000 meters and plot them in Figure~\ref{fig:exp-results}.
+The data is stored as a raster object named {\tt ras}.

+We set the range of distance values to be between 0 kilometer and 20 kilometers.
+We consider the experiment as an example of polygon interventions.
+Therefore, the starting point at 0 corresponds to the area within the boundary of each village.
+It is worth noting that the distance unit in the raster of forests is decimal degrees.
+Since 1 decimal degree is approximately 111 km, the distance values we select are between 0 and $20/111 \approx 0.18$, with a step size of $5/111 \approx 0.045$.
+The cutoff is set at 10 km = 10,000 m.
+We specify the {\tt SpatialEffect()} function as follows: